Mother and child escape through window as blaze breaks out in block of flats

 Archant

-A family-of-three escaped a blaze at a block of flats in Clacton in the early hours of this morning.
+A family-of-three, including a mother and child, climbed through a window to escape a blaze at a block of flats in Clacton.

-Emergency services were called at around 1.24am today, Monday, January 13, to the scene in Nayland Drive.
+Emergency services were called at around 1.24am on Monday, January 13 to the scene in Nayland Drive.

 According to a spokesman for Essex County Fire and Rescue Service, a family member had called 999 saying his mattress was on fire and that he had pulled it into the first floor lobby of the two-storey block of flats.